pemcg/flickr_cli/README.md

 ```
 ### Geo-tagging

-There are 2 functions that can be used to geo-tag the photos in Flickr
+There are 2 functions that can be used to geo-tag the photos in Flickr.

 #### —location